-My Student Teaching Timeline poem:
+My Student Teaching Experience "Timeline poem" (:

 Welcome back echoes, first day jitters abound, Classroom norms established, a common ground.
 I-Ready testing, a baseline to see, Math explorations, a chance to be free.